intel/pcm/FAQ.md

 **Q6:** pcm-memory reports that the CPU is not supported.
 Can you add support for pcm-memory for my CPU?

 **A6:** most likely you have a client CPU which does not have required hardware performance monitoring units.
 PCM-memory can not work without them.

+**Q7:** Can PCM be used for measuring energy, CPU cycles, etc for a particular process or does it measure for the system as a whole?

+**A7:** PCM supports measurement for the whole system, per processor, per physical or per logical core.
+If you need monitoring per-process or user per-thread you can pin your process and/or thread to certain cores and read PCM data for these cores.
+But keep in mind that the OS can also schedule other processes or threads on this core and this may disturb your measurements.
+For a precise per-process or per-thread measurement the Intel VTune profiler or Linux perf profiler should be used.